ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 #> 0.006245
 ```

-For the batch, the performance compared favorably to `antiword`, even with the overhead of loading Tika.
+For the batch, the efficiency compared favorably to `antiword`, even with the overhead of loading Tika.
 I estimate that starting Tika, loading the Java parsers, loading the file list, and reading the files back into R took a few seconds.
 Fortunately, I saved minutes of time.
 The reduced effort led me to think about the broader applications.
 I wanted to create a package and share this with the R community.

 Lessons Learned
 ===============

 I never distributed a package on repositories such as CRAN or Github, and the rOpenSci group was the right place to start.
-The reviewers had a very transparent 'on-boarding' process.
+The reviewers used a very transparent on-boarding process.
 Instead of seeing them as gatekeepers, they were volunteers helping create a maintainable package that followed certain standards.
-If I stopped maintaining `rtika`, others would need to take over, and standards help that.
-The vast majority of time was on documenting code, continuous integration and testing, and vignettes.
+If I stopped maintaining `rtika`, others could take over, and I think the rOpenSci standards will help the package work consistently into the future.
+The vast majority of time was spent on documenting the code, the introductory vignette, and continuous testing of new code.

 ### Connecting to Tika the Old Fashioned Way

 Since the Tika software is already mature, my coding centered around connecting Tika and R. The `rtika` software is a message broker that handles inter-process communication, and there are several ways to do this: Tika server, `rJava`, or system calls.
-I read more and discovered the Linux paradigm of depending on files and file-like paths for messaging, referred to as "everything is a file" [^5].
-I wanted a method that would work on all major operating systems and be easy to install, and chose to use system calls and access to the file system.
+I discovered the Linux paradigm of using files and file-like paths for most messaging, paraphrased as "everything is a file" [^5].
+I wanted a method that would work on all major operating systems and be easy to install, and chose to use system calls and the file system.

 This worked.
 R sends Tika a signal to execute code using an old fashioned command line call, telling Tika to parse a particular batch of files.
 R waits.
 Eventually, Tika sends the signal of its completion, so R can return with the results as a character vector.
 Surprisingly, this process can be a good option for modern containerized applications running Docker.
 In the example later in this blog post, a similar technique is used to connect to a local Docker container in a few lines of code.